 With six years of experience focusing Merlot in the month of October, it was time to round up some of our favorites along with tips for Merlot Food Pairing!
 Disclosure: Most of the wines mentioned in this article were sent to me as complimentary samples as part of the #MerlotMe observance with Wine Pairing Weekend.

 Wow!
-We’ve been observing #MerlotMe month in October for six years now, Jeff from foodwineclick reminded us recently.
+We’ve been observing #MerlotMe month in October for seven years now.

 Merlot Pairing Tips